 Maricopa County Superior Court

 Aggravated DUI, 4 counts A.R.S.
-28-1383(A)(3)
+28-1383(A)(3) DUI Defense

 Ms. A.N. was arrested and booked into jail after her husband was called to pick up their son.
 A blood test revealed that Ms. A.N. had a blood alcohol concentration greater than .300 and she was charged with felony aggravated DUI.

 Unfortunately, Ms. A.N. received a second DUI within a few months of her first offense and had her aggravated DUI pending along with the misdemeanor super extreme DUI.
-Ms. A.N. was facing 180 days jail as a mandatory minimum sentence for the second offense super extreme DUI pursuant to A.R.S.
+Ms. A.N. was facing 180 days in jail as a mandatory minimum sentence for the second offense super extreme DUI pursuant to A.R.S.
 28-1382(A)(2).
-Following some tactical plea negotiations and mitigation Ms. A.N. was extended a plea offer to an undesignated felony Aggravated DUI with only fourteen (14) days jail with one (1) day credit and work furlough/release on the remaining days.
+Following some tactical plea negotiations and mitigation, Ms. A.N. was extended a plea offer to an undesignated felony Aggravated DUI with only fourteen (14) days in jail with one (1) day credit and work furlough/release on the remaining days.

 All remaining counts of felony aggravated DUI for driving with a passenger under 15 were dismissed.
-Finally, since Ms. A.N. had two cases for DUI pending she was able to get credit for her 56 hours mandated substance abuse counseling and treatment on both cases and maintained her ability to have her felony reduced to a misdemeanor following her term of probation.
+Finally, since Ms. A.N. had two cases for DUI pending she was able to get credit for her 56 hours of mandated substance abuse counseling and treatment on both cases and maintained her ability to have her felony reduced to a misdemeanor following her term of probation.

 SEX CONDUCT WITH A MINOR – REDUCED TO CHILD ABUSE AND MISDEMEANOR ELIGIBLE OFFENSE